SSagun-c/Hugo.py/README.md

 He is still in work but I got so far that I am able to publish him.

+I think soon I will completely rewrite the code and add cogs
 # Usage

 Hugo uses the command prefix '.'